 All users

-– those are system id’s, but what if there are other ids – e.g. migrated from on-prem or cloud-born custom security groups in tenant that also includes everyone or many users (e.g. dynamic security group that includes all org accounts)?
+– those are system id’s, but what if there are other ids – e.g. migrated from on-prem or cloud-born custom security groups in tenant that also include everyone or big portion of users (e.g. dynamic security group that includes all or many accounts)?

 What if your Identity management operates security groups “All employee” or “Contractors” or “All licensed users”?
 Do you think these groups can be identified as “Everyone” groups?
 Do you think it’d be a good idea to check if content is shared with other large groups (not only system Everyone…)?
 Would you like to run permissions report separately for all groups that include “all” or “almost all” users?